Azure-Samples/azure-monitor-opencensus-python/azure_monitor/fastapi_logger_sample/README.md

 All parameters and method definations are same as that of FastApi application with a minor difference that the propagator in this case will refer to trace propagation from environment variable instead of header

+## Notes on passing traceId externally

+If one wants to pass trace_id externally while invoking the rest call or while using the task based approach below two options are available

+### TraceId propagation in case of FastAPI (Web)
+For FastAPI usecase the library uses Header based propagation.
+To pass traceid in header one need set below head traceparent=<version-could be 00 in mostcases>-<32letters hex traceid>-<16letters hex spanid>-<tracestate number>
+eg: traceparent=00-4bf92f3577b34da6a3ce929d0e0e4736-00f067aa0ba902b7-01
+it is very important to maintain the format.
+Please note that all 0’s is not a valid value.
+In case of any invalid value a new traceid will be generated and the relationship with earlier traceid is lost

+### TraceId propagation in case of Batches/non-web applications
+For non FastAPI based - typically batches or application that have only one entry point the library uses environment variable based propagation.
+Because the non-web applications do not have access to things like request headers there were couple of options to pass traceparent
+1) To pass as program argument and
+2) To pass as environment variable.

+We choose option 2 because we do not want to pollute the semantics of program argument and they don’t allow key-value based passing without hack.

+The traceid format has to be same as explained above.

+Example execution could be /bin/bash -c "export traceparent=00-4bf92f3577b34da6a3ce929d0e0e4736- 00f067aa0ba902b7-01" python main.py"

+One of the use case where this approach is useful in case of batch executions from ADF.
+Once can use run id of ADF, remove all hyphens from run id and populate it as trace_id in traceparent.
+This will enable us to trace calls using ADF run id

 ### Notes
 Please also have look at https://github.com/Azure-Samples/opencensus-with-fastapi-and-azure-monitor